 PhD in Health Education and Promotion—Prepare for the most influential positions in public health education as a public health education researcher or as a developer of new public health preventative initiatives, either in your community or at the state or national level.

 Explore Walden University's online public health degree programs for undergraduates and graduates.
 Get the help you need to continue your education and advance your career goals.
-Earn your degree in a convenient online format that fits your busy life.
+Earn your degree using a convenient online learning platform that fits your busy life.

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.